jackw01/scanlight/README.md

 ## part 2: the hardware

-<small>Updated 2025-12-11</small>
+<small>Updated 2026-05-09</small>

 To get the best possible results, I designed my own custom RGB light sources.
-More information on the designs can be found [here (scanlight v3)](./hw_v2.md) and [here (big scanlight)](./big.md).
+More information on the designs can be found [here (scanlight v4)](./v4.md) and [here (big scanlight)](./big.md).

 ![](<images/scanlight_header.jpg>)

-All design files for the light sources and film carriers can be downloaded from the [GitHub repository](https://github.com/jackw01/scanlight/).
+All design files for the light sources and film carriers, both current and older versions, can be downloaded from the [GitHub repository](https://github.com/jackw01/scanlight/).

 ## license